 To deliver a great customer experience, WooCommerce needs quality hosting.
 While you can start on shared hosting, growing stores benefit from VPS or managed WordPress hosting.
 E-commerce sites typically require specialized WooCommerce hosting starting around $300/month for optimal performance, security, and reliability under transaction loads.

-WooCommerce requires regular maintenance — updates to WordPress, WooCommerce, themes, and plugins.
+WooCommerce requires regular maintenance, including updates to WordPress, WooCommerce, themes, and plugins.
 You can handle this yourself, hire a developer, or use managed hosting where much of this is handled for you.
 Having a developer on standby is valuable for troubleshooting issues quickly when they arise.

 WooCommerce’s core is intentionally lean, with advanced features available through extensions.
 While some are paid, this modular approach means you only pay for features you actually need, keeping your store fast and focused.